efeelize/eng/bec/speaking_notes.md

 - because in this job I can get some handsome salary / decent job and honour-bound job[lawyer] / related to my major -a relevant industry...

+***Q:Why do you learn English?***
+- it enable me to communicate with a wilder world
+- the culture it carries-quite fascinating-western culture
+- useful skill for me to apply for a job-a must have when working in company
+- handsome salary
+- corporate culture in FDI is and colourful
+- certainly sharpen my competitive advantage
+- I found it quite intriguing
-***Q:Why do you learn English?*** well.I learn english not only because it is a compulsory /kəm'pʌls(ə)rɪ/ subject[必修课]/optional subject[选修课],
+- well.I learn english not only because it is a compulsory /kəm'pʌls(ə)rɪ/ subject[必修课]/optional subject[选修课]

-***A:I want to work in a foreign company in the future.
-And good command of English is quite essential in the communications with my colleagues.
-And that’s also why I take this business English exam.***
+- good command of English is quite essential in the communications with my colleagues.
+And that’s also why I take this business English exam.
+- the international law firm culture is more dynamic /daɪ'næmɪk/

 ***Q:what personal qualities you think team leaders should have?***
 - offer security and sense of belongings to employees